 HOW DO YOU MAKE DIY OLD BAY SEASONING?

-I love to make my own seasonings (Italian, Cajun, you name it) because it cuts down on the amount of spices I have to get out of my spice drawer each time but also it’s more economical in the long run.
+I love to make my own seasonings, Italian, Cajun, you name it, because it cuts down on the amount of spices I have to get out of my spice drawer each time but also it’s more economical in the long run.
 Also, it’s really easy!
 (For more recipes with these seasonings check out my Lemon Herb Shrimp and Rice Skillet recipe and Sheet Pan Cajun Shrimp and Potatoes.)

 In a small bowl, whisk together the following spices: